Epignathus: Diagnosis

-Epignathus occurs at a critical location, which makes this tumor extremely deathly and not operable in newborn children.
-One of the leading equipments that can be used for diagnosing teratoma and epignathus is ultrasound.
-The picture that the ultrasound generates is a sonogram, and the evaluation is called sonography.
-Diagnosis of epignathus may be made before the birth of the child with ultrasound.
-Sonography evaluation is essential during pregnancy for diagnosing it and perhaps surgically removing the teratoma while the child is not born yet.
+Epignathus occurs at a critical location, which makes this tumor extremely dangerous and not resectable in newborn children.
+One of the primary modalities that can be used for diagnosing teratoma and epignathus is ultrasound.
+Diagnosis of epignathus may be made before the birth of the child by using ultrasound.
+Sonography evaluation is essential during pregnancy for diagnosing epignathus and, in some cases, surgically removing the teratoma while the child is still in the womb.
 One of the main characteristics of epignathus in the sonography evaluation is a relatively large mass that can be seen in the anterior or front side of the neck.

-For diagnosing epignathus, radiography, which is an imaging tool for bones and skeleton, might not be very helpful because no skeletal abnormalities were seen in several cases.
-However, microscopic examination of the tumor might be helpful.
-The microscopic examination focuses on the cell growth pattern.
-Because epignathus is a type of teratoma, they have a unique structure to their cell growth.
-Hence, the pattern of microscopic examination can show a growth pattern consistent with teratoma.
-The other method that can be used to diagnose epignathus is karyotyping, which shows abnormalities in the fetus.
+For diagnosing epignathus, radiography, which is an imaging tool for bones and skeleton, might not be beneficial, as no skeletal abnormalities have been noted in several cases of epignathus.
+Microscopic examination of the tumor may be of benefit.
+The microscopic examination focuses on the pattern of cell growth (histology).
+Because epignathus is a type of teratoma, it has a unique histological structure.
+Hence, the pattern found in microscopic examination can show a growth pattern consistent with teratoma.
+Another method that can be used to diagnose epignathus is karyotyping, which shows genetic abnormalities in the fetus.
 However, the parents' chromosomes are healthy, and there is no evidence of it being inherited genetically.

-Epiganthus is a very rare condition that makes the studies on it more of case studies.
-In some of these case reports, it was seen that the diagnosis of epignathus occurred as early as 17 weeks.
+Epiganthus is a very rare condition that results in the studies on it to primarily be case studies.
+In some of these case reports, it was seen that the diagnosis of epignathus occurred as early as 17 weeks from conception.
 However, in other case studies, the ultrasound was normal at 17 weeks.
-These abnormalities were found after 16–17 weeks, which can illustrate that the teratoma may form later in pregnancy.
 If the tumor is small enough, it might appear at the delivery unpredicted or even later on, in a child.
-For example, in one case, epignathus was detected at week 28, which caused change in the structure of face and airways, and the child was born in week 34 with Caesarean section and needed assistance for breathing.
+For example, in one case, epignathus was detected at week 28, which caused change in the structure of the face and airways, and the child was born in week 34 with Caesarean section and needed assistance for breathing.
 If the diagnosis of epignathus does not happen during pregnancy, and the baby survives to birth, even though it becomes immediately apparent, there is a low chance for survival.
 Other clinical features include dyspnoea, cyanosis, and difficulty in breathing, sucking and swallowing due to the presence of the tumor.